Adversarial Attacks on Downstream Weather Forecasting Models: Application to Tropical Cyclone Trajectory Prediction: Conclusions

 \section{Conclusions}

-This paper presents \textit{Cyc-Attack}, a novel adversarial attack method for manipulating weather forecasts generated by DLWF models to alter the trajectory paths produced by TC detection systems. \textit{Cyc-Attack} trains a differentiable surrogate model to enable gradient-based attacks, incorporates a skewness-aware loss with kernel dilation to address class imbalance, and applies distance-based weighting with regularization to ensure perturbations remain realistic and imperceptible.
-These design choices overcome key limitations of standard adversarial attack approaches under this scenario, allowing \textit{Cyc-Attack} to outperform various baselines with higher targeted TC detection rates and lower false-alarm rates while producing stealthier perturbations.
-Future work includes developing strategies to robustify the DLWF models against such adversarial attacks.
+This paper presents \textit{Cyc-Attack}, a novel method for manipulating weather forecasts generated by DLWF models to alter the projected trajectories of TC detection systems. \textit{Cyc-Attack} trains a differentiable surrogate model to enable gradient-based attacks, incorporates a skewness-aware loss with kernel dilation to address class imbalance, and applies distance-based weighting with regularization to ensure perturbations remain realistic and imperceptible.
+These design choices overcome key limitations of standard attack methods, enabling \textit{Cyc-Attack} to outperform various baselines in terms of producing the desired adversarial trajectory while producing stealthier perturbations.

+The results of this work demonstrate the feasibility of learning adversarial upstream forecasts that steer downstream TC trajectory predictions toward an attacker’s chosen target.
+As upstream forecast providers and downstream users are often separate entities, making the integrity and validation of shared data essential.
+Our work aims to highlight the vulnerabilities of DLWF models, hoping to motivate the development of more robust models and secure practices across the forecasting pipeline.